eProsima/Integration-Service/README.md

 # Introduction
 [![Integration Service CI Status](https://github.com/eProsima/Integration-Service/actions/workflows/ci.yml/badge.svg)](https://github.com/eProsima/Integration-Service/actions)

-The *eProsima Integration Service* is a **Linux** tool that enables communication among an arbitrary number of protocols that speak different languages.
+*eProsima Integration Service* is a **Linux** tool that enables communication among an arbitrary number of protocols that speak different languages.

-This project was born as a conjoint effort between [Open Robotics](https://www.openrobotics.org/) and [eProsima](https://eprosima.com), which nowadays is in charge of maintaining it.
+This project was born as a joint effort between [Open Robotics](https://www.openrobotics.org/) and [eProsima](https://eprosima.com), which nowadays is in charge of maintaining it.

 ![Integration Service general architecture](docs/images/general-architecture.png)

-These languages are translated to a common representation language which follows the [Extensible and Dynamic Topic Types for DDS](https://www.omg.org/spec/DDS-XTypes/About-DDS-XTypes/) (**xTypes**) standard by the [OMG](https://www.omg.org/); specifically, the *Integration Service* bases its intercommunication abilities on eProsima's open source implementation for the *xTypes* protocol, that is, [eProsima xTypes](https://github.com/eProsima/xtypes).
+It works by translating the languages of the systems involved to a common representation language that follows the [Extensible and Dynamic Topic Types for DDS](https://www.omg.org/spec/DDS-XTypes/About-DDS-XTypes/) (**xTypes**) standard by the [OMG](https://www.omg.org/); specifically, *Integration Service* bases its intercommunication abilities on eProsima's open source implementation for the *xTypes* protocol, that is, [eProsima xTypes](https://github.com/eProsima/xtypes).

+The translation is mediated by system-specific plugins, or **System Handles**, allowing to communicate the middlewares involved with the **core**, that speaks the common *xTypes* representation language.
+This is carried out by interfacing each entity in the user application with a complimentary "mirror" proxy in the *System Handle* (SH), able to communicate with the former according to either a pub/sub or service pattern.
+Namely:

+* A subscriber in the SH for a publisher in the user app.
+* A publisher in the SH for a subscriber in the user app.
+* A client in the SH for a server in the user app.
+* A server in the SH for a client in the user app.

-The *Integration Service* can be launched using the command line, as follows:
+*Integration Service* can be launched using the command line, as follows:

 ```
 ~/is_ws$ integration-service <filename>.yaml